speakeasy-sdks/recipe-book/README.md

 ## Overlays

-In this SDK, we demonstrate how to apply overlays to extend the functionality of the Recipe Book API.
+In this SDK, Overlays are applied to extend or alter the functionality of the Recipe Book API.

 For example, we've added a new "Snacks" tag to the API.
 You can view the overlay [here](https://github.com/speakeasy-sdks/recipe-book/blob/main/add_snack_tag_overlay.yaml).